 You may have some special needs or requests, but mostly weddings will employ the use of both organist and cantor.
 The organ and piano are the principal instruments in the Roman Catholic liturgy, and provide the kind of foundational sound that gives an assembly the strength and confidence it needs to participate actively in the singing.

 If you would like to supply any of your own musicians, you must speak with Douglas Lynn prior to engaging any such musicians.
 It is his role to screen and approve any guest musician(s) and to approve all musical selections.
-All these matters must be finalized no later than three months prior to the wedding day.
+All these matters must be finalized no later than one month prior to the wedding day.

 Finally, be aware that your musicians would normally not be present for the rehearsal, as the rehearsal is for the wedding party.
 If for some reason you would like your musician(s) to be present for the rehearsal, and they agree, you should be aware that it is appropriate to pay them an additional fee for their time.